Did God Allow Noah To Eat Meat?

 “He [Jesus] said to them: Do you have any food?
 And they gave him a piece of BROILED FISH and some HONEY.
 And HE TOOK IT AND ATE IT in front of them.”

-This is the only passage in the entire New Testament where we are told that Jesus in fact ATE MEAT.
-Those who believe in every word of the Bible but who also practice vegetarianism [like the Reformed Adventists for example] explain that Jesus only ate of the HONEY but not of the FISH.
+This is the only passage in the entire New Testament where we are specifically told that Jesus in fact ATE MEAT.
+Those who believe in every word of the bible but who also practice vegetarianism [like the Reformed Adventists for example], explain that Jesus only ate of the HONEY but not of the FISH.
 They argue that FISH and HONEY should not be combined and that if Jesus ate both together he would have been sick.
 The problem with this theory is that there are Greek manuscripts that omit honey.
 This fact is also reflected in the English translations - where most translators mention FISH only and exclude the honey.
 [See for example: The Bible for Today, The Moffat Bible, The New American Bible for Catholics, The Jerusalem Bible, The New English Bible, The Living Bible, The New American Standard Bible, New International Version, Good News Bible, Jewish New Testament, Rotherham Emphasized Bible, The Interlinear Greek English New Testament by Marshall, etc.,].
 All these translators omit HONEY since these scholars regard these manuscripts as more important.
 Therefore it follows that according to most English versions of Luke, the disciples handed FISH to Jesus and he ATE IT while they watched.
 If this passage is authentic and inspired then no words could justify vegetarianism - unless of course we reject the authority of Jesus and say that he was an impostor.
-I however, firmly believe that Jesus was not an impostor but rather a promised Prophet and the Messiah - the very Son of God.
+I however, firmly believe that Jesus was not an impostor but rather the promised Prophet - promised by Moses who was to come.
 How then do I explain the passage in question where it is said that the Son of God - as a resurrected and immortal being - actually ATE MEAT?
 The passage is very simple to explain.
-It is a FORGERY.
+It is also a synoptic forgery.

 Luke says that Jesus appeared to two disciples who were on their way to Emmaus.
 One of them was named Clopas.
-He was invited to their place late on Sunday afternoon.
+He was invited to their place late in the afternoon on the day of his resurrection.
 When he broke bread before meal, the two disciples realised that it was Jesus.
 As soon as they realised this they immediately returned to Jerusalem which was about 10 kilometres from Emmaus.
+Please note:

 “But after I’m raised to life, I’ll go ahead of you to GALILEE” [Mark 14:28].